Homotopical algebra for Lie algebroids: Filtrations on cell attachments

-In this section we will study the simplest type of pushout diagram \eqref{diag:pushoutofliealgebroids}: the case of a coproduct of a (weakly filtered) $L_\infty$-algebroid $\mf{g}$ over $A$ with the free $L_\infty$-algebroid generated by a (weakly filtered) dg-$A$-module $V$, equipped with the \emph{zero map} to $T_A$.
+\paragraph{Coproducts with $L_\infty$-algebras} In this section we will study the simplest type of pushout diagram \eqref{diag:pushoutofliealgebroids}: the case of a coproduct of a (weakly filtered) $L_\infty$-algebroid $\mf{g}$ over $A$ with the free $L_\infty$-algebroid generated by a (weakly filtered) dg-$A$-module $V$, equipped with the \emph{zero map} to $T_A$.